harindaka/fox-desktop/README.md

 > `./foxdesktop`

 >Tip: If the application does not launch you may need to allow the file to execute by typing the command `chmod +x ./foxdesktop`

+> **Mac:**

+> - Browse into the extracted folder in Finder and double click the app file titled "fox-desktop" to launch the application.

 **Step 3:** Enjoy!